-Riverside and BHP have signed a two-year, US$2,000,000 Exploration Financing Agreement with BHP Exploration Chile SpA (“BHP”) for the funding of generative exploration in the copper producing belt of Mexico (the “Program”).
+Riverside and BHP have agreed to move forward with a fourth year of generative funding for copper exploration in Sonora, Mexico.
+BHP Exploration Chile SpA (“BHP”) will fund US$1,600,000 in year 4 on specified properties in the Exploration Financing Agreement (“EFA”) in the copper producing belt of Mexico.
 The Program will focus on identifying and developing exploration opportunities leading to the discovery of new large copper deposits within an Area of Interest using Riverside’s technical knowledge base of copper systems and strong generative exploration team strategically based in Hermosillo, Sonora.

 Project Generation Phase (I):